 Puppy Prices & Breeders

-The cost of a German Shepherd pup is, on average, between $1,000 and $1,500, generally you can expect to pay towards the higher end of the scale for a white colored pup as he is rarer.
-The specific White Shepherd costs between $600 and $800.
+The cost of a GSD puppy is, on average, between $1,000 and $1,500, generally you can expect to pay towards the higher end of the scale for White German Shepherd puppies as they are rarer.
+The specific White Shepherd costs upwards of $1000.
 This is relatively cheap for a purebred dog, however, this is down to this specific bloodline being relatively new.

 Despite the controversy, if you are considering getting one of these white fluffy pooches, you have the choice between a traditional German Shepherd breeder who may focus solely on the color white, or you can source your pup from a White Shepherd specific lineage enthusiast.